josh-engine/josh-engine/README.md

 - [ ] Python support
 - [ ] Lua support
-- [ ] Deeply refactor graphics backend to be a little more fluid and support multiple APIs
+- [X] Deeply refactor graphics backend to be a little more fluid and support multiple APIs
-- [ ] OpenGL ES 2.0 for Emscripten+WebGL
+- [ ] OpenGL ES 2.0 or 3.0 for Emscripten+WebGL
-- [ ] Vulkan (again)
+- [X] Vulkan
 - [ ] Metal and DX12
 - [ ] Skinned animation support